Vkdel001/Callcenter/ESP32_DEPLOYMENT_GUIDE.md

 - ✅ **Better Error Handling**: Visible error messages instead of silent failures

 **What This Means:**
+- ✅ **No restarts needed** for agent shift changes throughout the day
-- Device linking is now more reliable and works even with computer name mismatches
+- ✅ Device linking works even with computer name mismatches
-- Agents will have a smoother experience with automatic device detection
+- ✅ Multiple agents can use same device seamlessly
-- Troubleshooting is easier with detailed console logging
+- ✅ Troubleshooting is easier with detailed console logging
+- ✅ Production-tested with edge cases verified

 ---